Published On: Apr 30 2013 06:16:34 PM EDTUpdated On: May 01 2014 02:00:00 AM EDT

 1969: Filmmaker Wes Anderson, best known for directing movies such as "Rushmore," "The Royal Tenenbaums," "Moonrise Kingdom" and "The Grand Budapest Hotel," is born in Houston, Texas.
 Anderson has earned Oscar nominations for Best Original Screenplay for "The Royal Tenenbaums" and "Moonrise Kingdom" and Best Animated Feature for "Fantastic Mr. Fox."

 1967: Elvis Presley and Priscilla Beaulieu get married in a private ceremony at the Aladdin Hotel in Las Vegas.
+Seen here is a detail view of a copy of their marriage license on display at the Graceland Wedding Chapel in Las Vegas.

-1967: Country music singer-songwriter and actor Tim McGraw, best known for hit songs such as "Don't Take the Girl," "Live Like You Were Dying," "Last Dollar (Fly Away)" and "Felt Good on My Lips," is born Samuel Timothy McGraw in Delhi, La.
+1967: Country music singer-songwriter and actor Tim McGraw, best known for hit songs such as "Don't Take the Girl," "Live Like You Were Dying," "Last Dollar (Fly Away)" and "Felt Good on My Lips," is born Samuel Timothy McGraw in Delhi, Louisiana.
 McGraw is also known for his acting roles in movies such as "Friday Night Lights," "The Blind Side" and "Country Strong."

 1965: Bandleader and musician Spike Jones, known for specializing in performing satirical arrangements of popular songs, dies of emphysema at the age of 53 in Beverly Hills, Calif.